Support Page Content

 - Sore throat

-- Testing for COVID-19 is only being done on symptomatic persons.
+- Testing for COVID-19 is only recommended for symptomatic persons.

 What should I do for my older or sick relatives and neighbors?